bitcoin-dev-project/bitcoiner-intro-to-rust/09_00_mutable_references.md

  right: [2]
 ```

 Why might that be?

 Let's print out the debug output of `bytes_slice` and see what it looks like.
 Since we read the first 4 bytes, those should no longer be there, and the slice should start with 2.
-Let's see.

 ```rust
 fn main() {